nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/sp90fj8rhvc.md

 ```
 # example: traditional import method

-import numpy as np # if you use 'as', 'numpy' is replaced with the abbreviation 'np'
+import numpy as np # if you use 'as np', 'numpy' is replaced with the abbreviation 'np'
 ```